Creating goals

 Creating a goal

-- Navigate to the Goals section
+- Direct report profile — navigate to the Goals section and click Add goal.

 Adding and managing steps